GramGra07/WHS-FTC-Code_Training_Module/README.md

 # WHS-FTC-GramGra07-Code_Training_Mod
 ## Created by FTC team 10448 Mach 5
 ### To help incoming freshman and everyone that needs it understand the coding process and language involved in ftc programming

+If something loads weird or looks like it doesn't belong, this link should work better. https://github.com/GramGra07/WHS-FTC-GramGra07-Code_Training_Module/blob/main/README.md

 # Table of Contents
 - [Links](#link)
 - [Tips and Hints](#tip)